megapython/megapython/docs/index.md

 # Mega Python

-Learn to code in python 🐍 with free tutorials, videos, courses and projects to become a complete python developer.
+Learn to code in Python 3 🐍 with free tutorials, videos, courses and projects to become a complete python developer.

 ![Banner](images/banner.png)